Gazer/px-flutter/README.md

 >
 > Also maybe in the future, MercadoPago may want to use that name to release their own version and I do not want to argue with them about a name :).

+#### I can't make payments or a red rectangle is show

+Please check the email that you are using to create the preferenceId.
+Some emails in the original documentation gives problems so try to use a real email.

+Also, check that the email used to create the preferenceId is not the same as the used to create the MarcadoPago account.

 ## Need help?

 Create an issue in https://github.com/Gazer/px-flutter